GSA/plainlanguage.gov/_pages/resources/articles/plain-language-in-sweden-the-results-after-30-years.md

 As a matter of fact, there are now lots of activities going on in the Union.
 Sweden welcomes the many statements in favour of improved drafting quality which you can find in several recent documents, like interinstitutional agreements on common guidelines for the quality of drafting of Community legislation and on Better lawmaking, which are now followed up by practical guidelines.
 But still, there is a long way to go.

-Hoppa ev. �ver f�ljande: (Even if it is stated in the introduction to a recent Action Plan for Better Lawmaking that "by being written in a less complicated style, the Community legislation should be easier to implement for the Member States and operators concerned and easier for everyone to read and understand," those words have to be put into practice.)
+Hoppa ev. över följande: (Even if it is stated in the introduction to a recent Action Plan for Better Lawmaking that "by being written in a less complicated style, the Community legislation should be easier to implement for the Member States and operators concerned and easier for everyone to read and understand," those words have to be put into practice.)

 As I have mentioned, the Swedish experience is that there is a lot to be gained if language experts and lawyers, as well as experts from other disciplines, cooperate in these matters.
 And that political support and support from central administration is crucial.
 This is also needed in the European Union.